 Year 2: You will start to become independent reflective practitioners and leaders through the demonstration of a higher level of competence associated with each of the proficiency domains.

 Our online BA Degree in Early Learning & Care Degree programme will be delivered fully online using a combination of suitable online teaching and learning activities.

-In many ways, learning online is like learning in a classroom.
-There are classes, readings, activities and discussions (individual and group) with your lecturer and your fellow classmates.
-The difference is that it is all done from your own home.
+There are weekly live online classes, readings, activities and discussions (individual and group) with your lecturer and your fellow classmates.
 With online classes you can join the live classes with your classmates or catch up on past or missed classes at your own pace.